Efficiently Sampling and Estimating from Substructures using Linear Algebraic Queries: Bilinear form estimating and sampling entries of a matrix

-We set $\ths = \sqrt{\frac{ \Gamma \hat{m}}{\eps}}$ and do the following for $\Gamma$ times, where $\Gamma$ is a parameter to be set later.
-With probability $1/2$ we invoke \samplelight and with probability $1/2$ we invoke \heavy.
-If element $A_{ij}$ is reported as the output by either \samplelight or \heavy, we report that.
-If we get {\sc Fail} as the output in all of the trials, we report {\sc Fail}.
+Now we will prove Theorem~\ref{theo:algo_samp}. \begin{proof}[Proof of Theorem~\ref{theo:algo_samp}.]
+Our algorithm first finds a rough estimate $\hat{m}$ for ${\bf 1}^T A {\bf 1}$, with high probability, by using Theorem~\ref{theo:algo_quad} such that {$ \hat{m} = \Theta( {\bf 1}^T A {\bf 1})$}.
+For the rest of the proof, we work on the conditional probability space that {$ \hat{m} = \Theta( {\bf 1}^T A {\bf 1})$}.
+We set $\ths = \sqrt{\frac{ \rho \hat{m}}{\eps}}$ and do the following for $\Gamma$ times, where $\Gamma$ is a parameter to be set later.
+With probability $1/2$, we invoke \samplelight and with probability $1/2$, we invoke \heavy.
+If the ordered pair $(i,j)$ is reported as the output by either \samplelight or \heavy, we report that.
+If we get {\sc Fail} in all the trials, we report {\sc Fail}.